alexzhangs/shadowsocks-manager/README.md

 This repo is tested under:

-* Linux Kernel 4.14 and macOS High Sierra
+* AWS Amazon Linux (Not the Amazon Linux 2) and macOS High Sierra
 * Python 2.7
 * Shadowsocks-libev 3.2.0 for Linux